nolanlawson/fuite/README.md

 `fuite` works best when your source code is unminified.
 Otherwise the class names will show as the minified versions, which can be hard to debug.

+`fuite` may use a lot of memory itself to analyze large heapsnapshot files.
+If you find that Node.js is running out of memory, you can run something like:

+    NODE_OPTIONS=--max-old-space-size=8000 fuite <arguments>

+The above command will provide 8GB of memory to `fuite`.

 [page]: https://pptr.dev/#?product=Puppeteer&version=v12.0.1&show=api-class-page